lexrex333/MSA-Final-Project-AdvBioi/README.md

 ```bash
 cd Ebola_Virus*
 ```
+3) Drag the downloaded TGZ file into your Ebola_Virus* directory so VSCode can use it.
-3) Untar the TGZ file:
+4) Untar the TGZ file:
 ```bash
 tar xfvz mafft-7.526-linux.tgz
 ```